River Cracraft: San Francisco 49ers

 Cracraft was signed by the 49ers on August 27, 2020.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on October 31 and November 5 for the team's weeks 8 and 9 games against the Seattle Seahawks and Green Bay Packers, and reverted to the practice squad after each game.
+He was waived on September 5 and signed to the practice squad the following day.
+He was elevated to the active roster on October 31 and November 5 for the team's Weeks 8 and 9 games against the Seattle Seahawks and Green Bay Packers, being reverted to the practice squad after each game.
 He was then promoted to the active roster on November 9.
 Cracraft finished the season with six receptions for 41 yards with five punt returns for 40 yards and three tackles on special teams.

 On February 22, 2021, Cracraft signed a one-year contract extension with the 49ers.
-He was waived on August 24, 2021, but re-signed four days later.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on December 11.
-He was waived on January 29, 2022.
+He was waived on August 24, but re-signed four days later.
+He was waived again on August 31, and re-signed to the practice squad the next day.
+Cracraft was promoted to the active roster on December 11.
+He was waived by San Francisco on January 29, 2022.

 Miami Dolphins

 Cracraft was signed by the Dolphins on February 17, 2022.
-He was waived by the Dolphins on August 30, 2022 and re-signed to the practice squad.
-Cracraft was elevated to the active roster on September 11, 2022, for the team's season opener against the New England Patriots.
-He was elevated the following week In the 4th quarter of week 2, Cracraft caught a two yard touchdown pass from Tua Tagovailoa, the first of his career.
-The touchdown helped spark the Dolphins' 21 point comeback over the Baltimore Ravens in a 42-38 victory.
-In week 3, against the Buffalo Bills, Cracraft caught a 11 yard touchdown for his second on the season, helping the Dolphins go 3-0 for the first time since the 2018 season.
+He was waived by the Dolphins on August 30, and re-signed to the practice squad two days later.
+Cracraft was elevated to the active roster on September 11 for the team's season opener against the Patriots.
+He was elevated the following week In the fourth quarter of Week 2, where Cracraft caught a two-yard touchdown pass from Tua Tagovailoa, the first of his career.
+The touchdown helped spark the Dolphins' 21-point comeback over the Baltimore Ravens in a 42-38 victory.
+In Week 3 against the Buffalo Bills, Cracraft caught an 11-yard touchdown pass for his second of the season, helping the Dolphins go 3-0 for the first time since the 2018 season.
 He was signed to the active roster on September 29.

 On March 17, 2023, Cracraft re-signed with the Dolphins.
+He was placed on injured reserve on September 29, and activated November 14.

+Cracraft was re-signed on March 21, 2024.
+He was placed on injured reserve on August 27, and activated on November 11.

+Seattle Seahawks

+On March 21, 2025, Cracraft was signed by the Seattle Seahawks.
+He was waived by the Seahawks on May 12.

+Washington Commanders

+On August 14, 2025, Cracraft signed with the Washington Commanders.
+On August 26, he was released due to roster cuts.
+The Commanders signed Cracraft to their practice squad on November 11.